millacurafa/phd_thesis/README.md

 Author: Magnus Hagdorn
 Edited: Felipe Millacura

-%% Felipe: I added introduction and discussion/conclusion sections, also changed the logo to the official and fixed some minor errors.
-I did add the Lay abstract section, and reference section with examples %%
+ __Felipe: I added a general introduction and  a mixed discussion/conclusion sections, also changed the logo to the official and fixed some minor errors.
+I did add the Lay abstract section, and reference section with examples __

 This template setup allows you to produce:
 * a thesis that adheres to the UoE regulations